logonlabs/logonlabs-java/README.md

 ```

 #### Encrypt/Decrypt
-The Java SDK has built in methods for encrypting/decrypting strings using the AES encryption standard.
-Use a value for your encryption key that only your client/server will know and
+The Java SDK has built in methods for encrypting/decrypting strings using AES encryption.
+Use a value for your encryption key that only your client/server will know.
 ```java
 import com.logonlabs.LogonClient;